When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 3. Sand the Deck

-Before sanding, use a hammer and nail set to countersink any nails protruding from the surface.
+Inspect the deck for nails sticking up.
+Use a hammer and nail set to countersink protruding nail heads below the surface.

 4. Repair the Deck